-During the three and six months ended June 30, 2020 the Company determined that triggering events occurred related to the COVID-19 outbreak required management to review the Company’s long-lived assets for impairment.
-Based on the analysis performed, management determined potential impairment indicators existed related to the Company’s operating lease assets during the period ended June 30, 2020.
-See Note 11.
+During the three and nine month periods ended September 30, 2020 the Company determined that triggering events occurred related to the COVID-19 outbreak requiring management to review the Company’s long-lived assets for impairment.
+Based on the analysis performed, management determined impairment indicators existed related to the Company’s tradename/trademark intangible asset, property and equipment and operating lease assets.
+See Notes 5,6 and 11.

 As discussed in Note 1, in March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-Due to the continued impact of this pandemic on the Company’s business management has performed an updated impairment analysis of goodwill as of June 30, 2020.
+Due to the continued impact of this pandemic on the Company’s business, management has performed an updated impairment analysis of goodwill as of September 30, 2020.

 When evaluating goodwill for impairment based on the COVID-19 pandemic, the Company may first perform a qualitative assessment to determine whether it is more likely than not that a reporting unit is impaired.
 If we do not perform a qualitative assessment, or if we determine that it is not more likely than not that the fair value of the reporting unit exceeds its carrying amount, we perform a quantitative assessment and calculate the estimated fair value of the reporting unit.
 If the carrying amount of the reporting unit exceeds the estimated fair value, an impairment charge is recorded to reduce the carrying value to the estimated fair value.
 The Company’s decision to perform a qualitative impairment assessment is influenced by a number of factors, including the significance of the excess of the reporting unit’s estimated fair value over carrying value at the last quantitative assessment date, the amount of time in between quantitative fair value assessments, and the price of our common stock.

-The Company performed a quantitative assessment and determined that goodwill was not impaired as of June 30, 2020 due to the excess fair value of the reporting unit over its carrying value and the best judgement of management for the future of the units are not defined based on information known at the time of the assessment.
+The Company performed a quantitative assessment and determined that goodwill was not impaired as of September 30, 2020 due to the excess fair value of the reporting unit over its carrying value based on the best judgement of management for the future of the unit and on information known at the time of the assessment.
 Step one of the impairment test is based upon a comparison of the carrying value of net assets, including goodwill balances, to the fair value of net assets.
 Fair value is measured using a discounted cash flow model approach.
 The Company reviewed and adjusted the revenues for the remaining portion of 2020, as well as adjusted the ongoing operating cost structure to reflect management’s best estimate of the performance of the Company for the remaining portion of 2020.
 Then, the Company reviewed the projected performance of the business into 2021 and beyond.
 Additionally, the Company evaluated the key input factors in the models used to determine whether a moderate change in any input factor or combination of factors would significantly change the results of the tests.
-As a result of this impairment test the Company determined that the fair value of the reporting unit over book value was in excess of $1.5 million.
+As a result of this impairment test the Company determined that the fair value of the reporting unit over book value was in excess of $8.6 million at September 30, 2020.

 The fair value of trade name/trademarks are estimated and compared to the carrying value.
 The Company estimates the fair value of trademarks using the relief-from-royalty method, which requires assumptions related to projected sales from its annual long-range plan; assumed royalty rates that could be payable if the Company did not own the trademarks; and a discount rate.
 Certain of the Company’s trade name/trademarks have been determined to have a definite-lived life and are being amortized on a straight-line basis over estimated useful lives of 10 years.
 The amortization expense of these definite-lived intangibles is included in depreciation and amortization in the Company’s condensed consolidated statement of operations and comprehensive loss.
 Certain of the Company’s trade name/trademarks have been classified as indefinite-lived intangible assets and are not amortized, but instead are reviewed for impairment at least annually or more frequently if indicators of impairment exist.

 As discussed in Note 1, in March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-Due to the continued impact of this pandemic on the Company’s business, management has performed an updated impairment analysis of its tradename/trademarks as of June 30, 2020 and determined that the carrying value of the asset was not impaired.
+Due to the continued impact of this pandemic on the Company’s business, management has performed an updated impairment analysis of its tradename/trademarks as of September 30, 2020 and determined that the carrying value of the asset was impaired (see Note 6).
 The determination was based on the best judgment of management for the future of the asset and on information known at the time of the assessment.

 Deferred income taxes are provided on the liability method whereby deferred tax assets are recognized for deductible temporary differences and operating loss and tax credit carryforwards and deferred tax liabilities are recognized for taxable temporary differences.
 Temporary differences are the differences between the reported amounts of assets and liabilities and their tax basis.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.

 In connection with the Merger and Spin-Off, Amergent performed an analysis of the existing net operating loss carryforwards of Chanticleer and, based on the rules of the Internal Revenue Code (“IRC”), has preliminarily determined that Amergent expects to have approximately $20,100,000 of net operating loss carryforwards available to the Company as of April 1, 2020 to offset future taxable income of the Company.
 Approximately $7,200,000 of the net operating loss carryforwards available will be limited by section 382 of the IRC.
-Management expects to complete its analysis of the net operating loss carryforward once the Company’s 2019 income tax returns are filled with the Internal Revenue Service but does not expect a significant change in the amount of available net operating loss carryforwards.
+Management expects to complete its analysis of the net operating loss carryforward but does not expect a significant change in the amount of available net operating loss carryforwards.
 There were no other income tax implications to Amergent as a result of the Merger and Spin-off.

 The Company has provided a valuation allowance for the full amount of the deferred tax assets in the accompanying condensed combined and consolidated financial statements.